-The Cardio-Oncology Certification programme is designed for professionals specialising in cardio-oncology.
+The ESC Cardio-Oncology Certification programme is designed for professionals specialising in cardio-oncology.

 The programme is set out in one part:

-The Cardio-Oncology written examination is open to professionals specialising in cardio-oncology.
+The ESC Cardio-Oncology Certification written examination is open to professionals specialising in cardio-oncology.

-The Cardio-Oncology examination is a multiple-choice written examination in English.
+The examination is a multiple-choice written examination in English.

-The examination consists of 100 questions and runs over 3 hours, with no break.
+The examination consists of 100 questions and runs over three hours, with no break.

 Questions are designed to assess the candidate's knowledge:

-The Cardio-Oncology examination is usually delivered once a year, using an online proctoring platform (CYIM/ProctorU®).
+The examination is usually delivered once a year, using an online proctoring platform (CYIM/ProctorU®).

 This provides candidates with the safety and convenience of an online platform while retaining the integrity and quality of an on-site supervised exam.